Entering the Competition

-To register for the UK Asian Community Cup 2013, send the above completed Team Application Form, Player Registration Forms, registration fee £250, Club History and Team Photo to London Tigers.
+To register your team for the UK Asian Community Cup 2017, please contact firstname.lastname@example.org.
+You will need to complete a Team Application Form, Player Registration Forms, and provide the registration fee, Club History and Team Photo to London Tigers.

 The UK Asian Community Cup is an annual football festival organised by London Tigers in partnership with professional football clubs.
-This year it is in partnership with West Ham United FC and the finals will take place in their home ground.
-The festival this year is sponsored by SBOBET and Canary Wharf Group Plc.
+The preliminary rounds will take place at London Tigers Sports Complex.

 Promoting Hidden Talents

 The Festival first began in 2003 when Chelsea FC and London Tigers became the first organisations in London to work together to promote Asian grassroot talents to other professional clubs as well as the public and media.

 The festival been held every year since then, with the finals always being played at a professional stadium.
 These have included Chelsea FC, West Ham United, QPR and Redbridge & Dagenham FC.